Table of Contents

 And since HR data generally resides in different platforms from customer data, privacy managers will need to have an actionable grasp on this side of the company’s processing ecosystem.
 The time to inventory systems and map data is now.

 It comes down to providing transparency while demonstrating accountability at scale in order to build brand trust.

 Compliance with California’s metrics publication requirements is more than about checking a box.
-Even if your business isn’t required to publish request metrics, you should still consider doing so.
+Even if your business isn’t required to publish request metrics to a public agency, you should still consider doing so.

-When it comes to privacy requests it helps to think like a researcher, auditor or regulator.
+When it comes to data security and consumer data privacy requests it helps to think like a researcher, auditor or regulator.
 In preparing the metrics you will be able to benchmark your request volumes, identify operational delays and investigate spikes in request denials among other benefits.

 It is also an opportunity to demonstrate in a tangible way that your brand is committed to your customers’ privacy rights and freedoms: it’s all well and good to say “we respect your privacy” on a web page.
 It’s another to back that up with an easy, fast user experience for people making privacy requests, and then publishing transparency metrics in an equally easy-to-find location and format.

 Don’t delay!
 Use the next 4 months to get ahead of CPRA.